Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Introduction

-Theorem \ref{thm:improjEAE=SC} is highly surprising because the difference between essential and projective incomparability is very subtle, as evidenced by the fact that it took nearly 30 years to find an example which distinguishes them.
+\Cref{thm:improjEAE=SC} is highly surprising because the difference between essential and projective incomparability is very subtle, as evidenced by the fact that it took nearly 30 years to find an example which distinguishes them.
 Indeed, Tarafdar \cite{T72a,T72b} asked in 1972 whether projective incomparability implies essential incomparability, having noted that the converse is true, but it was not until 2000 that Aiena and Gon\-z\'{a}\-lez answered this question by giving a counterexample (see \cite[Proposition~3.7]{AG}).
 It relied on a sophisticated Banach space constructed by Gowers and Maurey \cite{gm2}.
 To the best of our knowledge, no simpler examples have subsequently been found.
-We shall discuss the precise relationship between essential and projective incomparability in more detail in \Cref{S:Incomp}.
+We shall discuss the relationship between essential and projective incomparability in more detail in \Cref{S:Incomp}.

-Finally, let us consider what may happen when~$\cX$ and~$\cY$ are \emph{not} projectively incomparable, in which case they contain isomorphic, infinite-dimensional complemented subspaces.
-We obtain the following analogues of Theorems~\ref{T:essinNew} and~\ref{thm:improjEAE=SC}.
+In view of \Cref{thm:improjEAE=SC}, let us consider what may happen when~$\cX$ and~$\cY$ are \emph{not} projectively incomparable.
+Then they contain isomorphic, infinite-dimensional complemented subspaces; that is, $\cX$ and~$\cY$ admit decompositions of the form

+where $\cX_2$ and $\cY_2$ are infinite-dimensional.
+The next proposition answers the question when is $\eae(\cX,\cY)=\scr(\cX,\cY)$ in the case where $\cX_1$, $\cX_2$ and~$\cY_1$ are pair\-wise essentially incomparable?
+Its statement involves the greatest common divisor (gcd) of two quantities that could potentially both be~$0$, in which case the gcd is not defined.
+We fix this issue by adopting the convention that $\gcd(0,0)=0$.